9 Min Read

 - Safety and security

 As a caregiver, one of your top priorities for your loved one is safety.
-When driving becomes unsafe, or you worry about their safety while cooking alone at home, it’s time to start thinking about assisted living.
+When driving becomes unsafe, or you worry about their safety while cooking alone at home, it’s time to start thinking about assisted living facilities.
 Communities like Grand Oaks create a culture of safety—it’s transparent from their staff-to-patient ratio, compliance with procedures, training, and skills, to a community design that prevents falls, emergency preparedness plans, secure access, and more.
 Many apartments also include safety features to alert for immediate help if needed, plus more responsive care and monitoring, especially for memory care residents.

 - Social activities and engagement